Why Stillness Feels Hard

 Shutdown: heaviness, disconnection, numbness

 These survival responses are not failures.
-They are biological patterns meant to protect.
+They are biological patterns meant to protect you.

 Rather than forcing calm, we can approach stillness with curiosity.
 Small, gentle practices invite the nervous system to feel safer a little at a time.